ibm-cloud-docs/vpc/file_storage_vpc_mounthelper.md

 ## Mounting a file share with the Mount Helper
 {: #fs-eit-mount-share}

-1. Create a directory in your instance.
+1. Create a directory on your server.
    ```sh
    mkdir /mnt/share-test
    ```